-4.1 The following objectives, as set out in the NDP, aim to realise the vision for Border Group in 2031:

-- To increase the supply of homes for local people, especially for young families, ensuring the resultant development in accommodated in ways that retain the rural character of the villages concerned. - 2) To encourage diversification within the rural economy of the group parish through supporting tourism, broadening the base of agricultural businesses and creating a balance between providing homes and jobs.
-Measures to make the best use of the area's heritage and landscape, providing broadband and improved telecommunications, supporting home working and producing local energy through alternative crops should be given high priority. - 3) To increase road safety, particularly on main roads, reduce the harmful effects of heavy traffic on country lanes and address surface water flooding on the local highway. - 4) To improve access to local health and educational service - 5) To maintain the character of the landscape and individual settlement within the Group of Parishes, and in particular to reduce pressure on Lingen Conservation Area by directing development, where appropriate, to the edges of the village.
-In additional to utilise any suitable brownfield sites especially where they enhance neutral or negative features within the village, and ensuring potentially harmful forms of development, for example locating workshops where they will not affect the character, appearance and tranquilly of the villages and particularly in Lingen Conservation Area. - 4.2 The table below tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA.
+- 4.1 The following objectives, as set out in the NDP, aim to realise the vision for Border Group in 2031: - 1) To increase the supply of homes for local people, especially for young families, ensuring the resultant development in accommodated in ways that retain the rural character of the villages concerned. - 2) To encourage diversification within the rural economy of the group parish through supporting tourism, broadening the base of agricultural businesses and creating a balance between providing homes and jobs.
+Measures to make the best use of the area's heritage and landscape, providing broadband and improved telecommunications, supporting home working and producing local energy through alternative crops should be given high priority. - 3) To increase road safety, particularly on main roads, reduce the harmful effects of heavy traffic on country lanes and address surface water flooding on the local highway. - 4) To improve access to local health and educational service - 5) To maintain the character of the landscape and individual settlement within the Group of Parishes, in particular by reducing pressure on Lingen Conservation Area through directing development, where appropriate, to the edges of the village; by utilising suitable brownfield sites especially where this enhance neutral or negative features within the village, and by avoiding potentially harmful forms of development will may affect the character, appearance and tranquilly of the villages. - 4.2 The table below tests these NDP objectives against the SEA objectives, providing a summary of the results of Task B1 of SEA.
 The full results are available at Appendix 4 of this report. - 4.3 The majority of those NDP objectives which have a relationship with the SEA framework are positively compatible with it or have a neutral effect. - 4.4 It is impossible to appraise the full implications of NDP objective 1, 2 and 4 at this stage given the lack of detail over the exact locations of development that may come to fruition as a result of the implementation of this objectives; however, it is accepted that further development of the planning policies that relate to these objectives would move them towards a compatible outcome.

-Кеу:
+Key:

 + Compatible

-ı Possible conflict
+- Possible conflict

 0 Neutral

 Х No relationship between objectives

 ?
 Unclear, more information needed

-NDP Options SEA Objectives 2 3 4 5 9 10 11 12 13 14 15 16 6 8 Objective 1 ? ? ? ? ? ? ? ? + Objective 2 ? ?
-0 + ? ? + + + + + + + Objective 3 Х + Χ + + + + + + + Χ + Х Objective 4 ? ? ? ? ? + + + + + Χ Х + Objective 5 + + + + Х Х Χ + + Х Х + +
+NDP Options SEA Objectives 11 2 4 8 9 10 12 13 14 16 3 5 6 15 Objective 1 ? ? ? ? ? ? ? ? + ? ? ?
+Objective 2 0 + ? + + + + Objective 3 Х + Χ + + + + + + + Χ + Х Objective 4 ? ? ? ? + ? + + + + Х Х + Objective 5 + + + + Х Χ Х Х + + + + Х